caleb531/youversion-suggest-alfred/README.md

 ### Filtering by reference

-To filter the YouVersion Bible by reference, type the `yvfilter` keyword into Alfred, followed by a space and a phrase representing the bible reference you wish to find.
-The phrase can be part of a book name, chapter, verse, or range of verses.
-You may also include an optional version (translation) at the end of your query.
-As you type, YouVersion Suggest will display a list of suggestions matching your query.
+The `yvfilter` keyword allows you to filter the YouVersion Bible by reference, meaning you can jump to a particular Bible reference (book, chapter, verse, or range of verses) with just a few keystrokes.

 **Pro Tip:** Type `yvf` and press the `tab` key to quickly filter by reference (as this will expand to `yvfilter`).